-If you only have 5 dollars from the car you stole and sold, crack comes before food.
+Crack comes before food if you only have 5 dollars from the car you stole and sold.
 Even if you haven’t eaten in days.

 They make a big deal about drug violence and why we need all these laws against drugs.
 My perspective is unique.

 I have no skin in the game either way but grew up at ground zero of the war on drugs.
 Here’s what I’ve observed.